 - 1. Park the machine on a level surface and disengage the blade control switch. - 2.
 Move the motion control levers outward to the park position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height-of-cut lever to middle position. - 4.
-Carefully rotate the blades so that they are all side to side (Figure 49).
+Carefully rotate the blade(s) so that they are all side to side (Figure 49 or Figure 50).